Man #1: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.

 Jim: Yeah.
-No, that’s right.
+No, that’s good.

 Jim: So even that, it’s symptomatic of the security issue, but it manifests in a lack of understanding identity.

-Kathy: …And then skills and abilities and other kinds of things.
+Dr. Koch: … and then skills and abilities and other kinds of things.

-Jim: Kathy, in that regard, you know, being a parent of a teen boy – and, you know, again, just generally speaking about this – on the one hand, you know, “I hope you’re doing well.”
-“You’re so great.”
-“You’re awesome.”
-“I love you.”
-And it sometimes seems to just hit the wall and fall…
+Jim: Kathy, in that regard, and, you know, being a parent of a teen boy, and, you know, again, just generally speaking about this, on the one hand, you know, “I hope you’re doing well.
+You’re so great.
+You’re awesome.
+I love you.”
+And it sometimes seems to just hit the wall and fall.

-Jim: And you want them to because you mean it.
-But it’s almost like, how do you get from simply stating it, phrasing it to where they can accept it, they can hear it, they can believe it?
+Jim: And you want them to ’cause you mean it.
+But it’s almost like how do you get from simply stating it, phrasing it, to where they can accept it, they can hear it, they can believe it?

-Kathy: Part of it is our specific language.
-“You’re awesome because.
+Dr. Koch: Part of it is our specific language.
+You’re awesome because.

 Jim: Giving it more context.

-Kathy: You know, “I appreciate how creative you’ve become.”
-Um, “I never could have created that kind of art.
-I really admire your talent.”
-You know, ” I appreciate how patient you were as you taught your brother that new game.
-You honored him.”
+Dr. Koch: You know, I appreciate how creative you’ve become.
+Um, I never could’ve created that kind of art.
+I really admire your talent.
+You know, I appreciate how patient you were as you taught your brother that new game.
+You honored him.

-Jim: So, specificity is really-
+Jim: So specificity is really-

 Jim: That’s exactly what I was thinking.

-Kathy: Absolutely.
-We have to observe longer and listen with greater intent and back it up with what I – that because statement.
-I love the phrase, “I know because.”
-“You’re artistic.
+Dr. Koch: Absolutely.
+We have to observe longer, listen with greater intent, and back it up with what I … that because statement.
+I love the phrase “I know because …” You’re artistic.
 I know because.

 Jim: No, that’s really good.